 If there’s a large discrepancy between the tuning of your string when played open and at the 12th fret, then you’ll probably need a setup.

 Keep in mind that if your guitar’s intonation is out, then anyone singing along will be singing out of tune – and that’s a bad habit to get into, especially if you are the one that’s singing!

-If you’re using an electric, or an acoustic with individually adjustable saddles, then you can correct your intonation.
-But, be warned, if you don’t really know what you’re doing it’s very easy to make a real mess of the guitar.
+Getting a professional to set up your guitar properly can make a world of difference.
+If you’re using an electric, or an acoustic with individually adjustable saddles, then you can correct your intonation yourself.
+But be warned; if you don’t really know what you’re doing it’s very easy to make a real mess of the guitar!

 OK, so let’s assume your intonation is spot on.
 We’re going to turn our attention to the capo itself.
 Capos come in all manner of shapes, sizes and price points.

 There’s the cheap and simple wrap around / latch style capos, which are great to chuck in a gig bag and easily adjusted to different size necks.
 There’s also the elasticated kind, which work in a similar principle, but with a little extra flexibility moving from guitar to guitar.